cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

 - **Precondition**
   - `currentTimestamp() > p.spawnTime`.
 - **Postcondition**
+  - If a client for `p.chainId` already exists, the state is not changed.
+  - Otherwise,
-  - A client state is created with `chainId = p.chainId` and `unbondingPeriod` set to `ComputeConsumerUnbondingPeriod(stakingKeeper.UnbondingTime())`.
+    - a client state is created with `chainId = p.chainId` and `unbondingPeriod` set to `ComputeConsumerUnbondingPeriod(stakingKeeper.UnbondingTime())`;
-  - A consensus state is created with `validatorSet` set to the validator set the provider chain own consensus state at current height.
+    - a consensus state is created with `validatorSet` set to the validator set the provider chain own consensus state at current height;
-  - A client of the consumer chain is created and the client ID is added to `chainToClient`.
+    - a client of the consumer chain is created and the client ID is added to `chainToClient`;
     - `lockUnbondingOnTimeout[p.chainId]` is set to `p.lockUnbondingOnTimeout`.
 - **Error Condition**
   - None.